Jesus in the Talmud: As a sinful student who practiced magic and turned to idolatry

 The story ends by invoking a Mishnaic era teaching that Yeshu practised black magic, deceived and led Israel astray.
 This quote is seen by some as an explanation in general for the designation Yeshu.

 According to Dr. Rubenstein, the account in Sanhedrin 107b recognizes the kinship between Christians and Jews, since Jesus is presented as a disciple of a prominent Rabbi.
 But it also reflects and speaks to an anxiety fundamental to Rabbinic Judaism.
 Prior to the destruction of the Temple in 70, Jews were divided into different sects, each promoting different interpretations of the law.
 Rabbinic Judaism domesticated and internalized conflicts over the law, while vigorously condemning any sectarianism.
 In other words, rabbis are encouraged to disagree and argue with one another, but these activities must be carefully contained, or else they could lead to a schism.
 Although this story may not present a historically accurate account of Jesus' life, it does use a fiction about Jesus to communicate an important truth about the Rabbis.
 Moreover, Rubenstein sees this story as a rebuke to overly harsh Rabbis.
 Boyarin suggests that the Rabbis were well aware of Christian views of the Pharisees and that this story acknowledges the Christian belief that Jesus was forgiving and the Pharisees were not (see Mark 2:1–2), while emphasizing forgiveness as a necessary Rabbinic value.

 Punishment in the afterlife

-In Gittin 56b–57a a story is recorded in which Onkelos, a nephew of the Roman emperor Titus who destroyed the Second Temple, intent on converting to Judaism, summons up the spirits of Yeshu and others to help make up his mind.
+In Gittin 56b–57a a story is recorded in which Onkelos, a nephew of the Roman emperor Titus who destroyed the Second Temple, intent on converting to Judaism, summons up the spirits of Yeshu the Nazarene and others to help make up his mind.
 Each describes his punishment in the afterlife.

 The complete passage from the 1935 Soncino edition is: